IABTechLab/uid2docs/README.md

 ## Roles

 UID2 Participants must choose a predefined Role (or Roles) based on how they will be leveraging UID2.
 The Role determines how a given UID2 Participant interacts with the UID2 System and the workflows (outlined below) they follow.
-The role also determines their code of conduct requirements and correspond compliance checks.
+The role also determines their code of conduct requirements and corresponding compliance checks.

 UID2 Participants can play more than one role.

-**Publisher and Login Providers:** Consumer facing websites, mobile apps, or CTV apps with authenticated PII and service providers that work on their behalf (e.g. SSOs).
+**Publisher and Login Provider:** Consumer facing websites, mobile apps, or CTV apps with authenticated PII and service providers that work on their behalf (e.g. SSOs).
 - Register with the Administrator to access API keys.
 - Receive consent from consumer to generate a UID 2.0 from PII and use the UID 2.0 for advertising purposes.
 - Provide consumers with access to the Transparency and Consent Portal to manage their UID 2.0 consent.